|

 the outskirts of North Adams and crossed over the Hoosic River on

-Four miles of climbing out of the river valley brought me to the
+of four miles of climbing out of the river valley brought me

-Mass/Vermont State line.
-Not only did this mark the end of Massachusetts
+to the Mass/Vermont State line.
+Not only did this mark the end

-and my eleventh state, but it marked the beginning of the "Long
+of Massachusetts and my eleventh state, but it marked the beginning

 Now I was entering porcupine territory.
 Story has it that in this